BrianKo14/techmunich-hackathon/README.md

 ### *4. Codex-driven customizible dashboard*

-The knowledge network feeds into a Codex engine that generates user-specific dashboards; whether minimalistic or detailed, the right charts, goal-tracker widgets, etc.
+The knowledge network feeds into a Codex engine that generates user-specific dashboards; whether minimalistic or detailed, the right charts, goal-tracker widgets, warnings, etc.

+- Updates live as new expenses are added, quickly accessible.
+- User can request new modules via natural language.

+## 🚀 What we did

+- We prototyped the knowledge graph on Weaviate.
+See `knowledge-graph/`.
+- We prototyped the Codex-driven dashboard generator.
+See `dashboard-builder/`.
+- We designed a visual identity and implemented it as a frontend app.
+[See here](https://lucra-finance.lovable.app/).

+## 🪲 Vulnerabilities

+There are two parts of the code that remain highly vulnerable to code injection attacks:
+1. The code executor that runs dynamically-generated Python code snippets to compute answers to user queries and process node buffers.
+Could be sanitized for production, see `knowledge-graph/code_executor.py`.
+2. The Codex-driven dashboard generator that inserts HTML snippets into the dashboard.
+It's only front-end but it should be sanitized to prevent breaking.
+See `dashboard-builder/frontend/app.js`.